apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

     Expression(270,degree)
     <BLANKLINE>

-To change between bounded and unbounded scales in an expression may result in loss of information, so an explicit cast is required which in turn means the initial expression needs to specify an aspect.
+An explicit cast is require to changing between bounded and unbounded scales because some loss of information may result.
+This, in turn, means the expression needs to specify an aspect.

     >>> a = expr(-90,degree_bounded_180,plane_angle)